exakat/exakat-docs/Reference/Rules/Structures/MissingParenthesis.rst

 Suggestions
 ___________

-* Use compatible data type in both branch of the alternative
+* Use parenthesis to show intent in the addition expression
-* Turn the ternary into a if/then, with different processing